-Dr. Smith will lecture on How Teeth Help Us to Understand Our Evolutionary Past at the Australian National University School of Archaeology and Anthropology on Thursday March 16th, 2017 at 4pm.
+Dr. Smith will lecture on How Teeth Shed Light On Our Evolutionary Past at the Australian National University School of Archaeology and Anthropology on Thursday March 16th, 2017 at 4pm.

 Daniel Green successfully defended his dissertation, Reconstructing Oxygen Isotope Seasonality in Large Herbivores Through Mineralization Modeling, Experimentation and Optimization on Monday December 19th, 2016.

 Dr. Smith has joined the faculty of the Australian Research Centre for Human Evolution at Griffith University in Brisbane, Australia.